 A product at Bed Bath & Beyond caught my eye the other day: John Frieda’s Controlled Lightening Spray.
 It reminded me of the Sun-In days of my youth, which always ultimately resulted in orange hair.
 I’ll never forget the day a guy I was friends with came to school with bright-orange hair, the unfortunate effect of Sun-In on dark hair, which he claimed was his older brother’s doing.
 Oh, the teasing that poor guy had to endure.

-I’d imagine the John Frieda stuff works pretty well.
-But an even easier route that is tried-and-true is to make your own simple lightening spray.
-It might not work as fast as JF’s but it’s easy and practically free ~ and I’ve been doing it since I was 13 with no orange streaks to name.
+An even easier route that is tried-and-true — and doesn’t contain any unnecessary ingredients — is to make your own simple lightening spray.
+It might not work as fast as John Frieda’s or Sun-In, but it’s easy and practically free.

 It will create lovely highlights, but not bold streaks.
-When used over time, it can also help to reduce the appearance of root regrowth on lightened hair.
+When used over time, it can also help to reduce the appearance of darker roots on already light hair.

-If you are raven-haired or a redhead and want to boost those shades and/or add highlights, stay tuned.
-I’ll be posting tips for you, as well!
-(My hair has been just about every shade in the book, so believe me, I’ve done them all.)
+If you are raven-haired or a redhead and want to boost those shades and/or add highlights, please check out the tips for dark hair and red hair.
+(My hair has been just about every shade in the book, so believe me, I’ve tried them all!)